 How to get value from Control Tower

 If you have had a chance to work with Intelligent Automation Cloud, you probably already have a good understanding of how to use WorkFusion Studio.
-However, the software has another very important component which may be overlooked, but which could be instrumental in scaling your automation as you become more skilled: Control Tower.
+However, the software has another very important component that may be overlooked, but which could be instrumental in scaling your automation as you become more skilled: Control Tower.

 In this article, we have gathered several tips to help you learn how to use Control Tower to make your automation much more effective.